Assisted Living

 What services does Medicaid long-term care cover?

-The services covered by each state’s Medicaid long-term care program vary.
+The services covered by each state’s Medicaid long-term care programs vary.
 Some of the different services you can expect to be covered include:

 • Full-time medical care in a nursing home